DarkCaster/IskraMini-ISP/README.md

-## Various sources for my Arduino ISP compatible programmer based on IskraMini board (arduino-mini clone) and Prolific PL2303 UART-to-USB converter
+## Sources for my Arduino ISP compatible programmer based on IskraMini board (arduino-mini clone) and Prolific PL2303 UART-to-USB converter

-### Layout
+### Directory layout

-#### ArduinoISP_mod directory
+#### ArduinoISP_mod
-ArduinoISP sketch for Arduino IDE, modified for my board
+ArduinoISP sketch taken from Arduino IDE 1.8.5 example, with some modifications:
+ - removed use of hardware SPI (because of soldering to the wrong pins, and my laziness to correct this mistake)
+ - removed BitBangedSPI logic, added custom software SPI implementation instead (much faster than BitBangedSPI)
+ - use 115200 baudrate
+ - some other minor modifications

 #### Case
 Device case drawings